epfllibrary/latex-course/README.md

-# Introduction to LaTeX (Work in progress)
+# Introduction to LaTeX

-This repository generates the corresponding lesson website from [The Carpentries](https://carpentries.org/) repertoire of lessons.
+This repository generates the corresponding lesson website for [EPFL Library](https://go.epfl.ch/library)'s course "Introduction to LaTeX".
+It is based on the templates from [The Carpentries](https://carpentries.org/) repertoire of lessons.
+Course website is available at [https://epfllibrary.github.io/latex-course/](https://epfllibrary.github.io/latex-course/)

 ## Contributing